angulartist/hashtagsbattle/express/README.md

 ### Automating builds using build triggers (multiple environments)

 Here is an example of how to setup auto builds with Cloud Build triggers.
-I'm using githut as a source and I've added two triggers : one to deploy features pushed on a **staging** branch and another one to deploy features merged into **master**.
+I'm using github as a repository source and I've added two triggers : one to deploy features pushed on a **staging** branch and another one to deploy features merged into **master**.
 When you commit something on staging, this gonna run the CI/CD pipeline and deploy a staging version of your service where the traffic is only 20% (for testing purposes).
 And when you merge features from staging to master, this gonna run the pipeline and deploy a prod version of your service with 100% of the traffic.

 - Create a new PROD trigger and specify the **Cloud build** configuration